darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 This didn't come with a few drawbacks.
 One is that our online shoppers don't actually purchase the item on our site, they very subtly get sent to our Online shop on Square.
 After discussing our options, Max and I were ok with this as Square would be responsible for the heavy lifting of the credit card transactions.
 Another issue was since the embed code was called using JavaScript there could be a lag of the items being generated on our site.
 I am looking into hosting the items on our end for a snappier web experience.

 All in all our decision to leverage square for the online store has been a good one.
 We're using an existing platform that he is using in the physical store and we can depend on the security of a well known payments company to handle our online and in-store purchases.

+## Tumblr and Foundation
+Were good to get started but delayed the process later on

 ## Stop trying to make newsletter happen
 While building the site I thought it would be great to begin capturing email addresses in hopes of being about to build an active funnel/cycle to market to existing customers and new customers.
 I used mailchimp which couldn't of been simplier.
 I linked a form input to a mailchimp generated landing page and voila we were capturing potential customers.